 We currently operate in one reportable business segment human therapeutics.
-Our human therapeutics segment consists of the development and commercialization of our product candidates, including linaclotide.
+Our human therapeutics segment consists of the commercialization of our lead product, linaclotide, and the development and commercialization of our product candidates.

-To date, we have dedicated substantially all of our activities to the research and development of our product candidates.
+To date, we have dedicated substantially all of our activities to the research and development of linaclotide and our product candidates.
 We have not generated any revenue to date from product sales and have incurred significant operating losses since our inception in 1998.
-We incurred net losses of approximately \$35.6 million and \$18.4 million in the three months ended March 31, 2012 and 2011, respectively.
-As of March 31, 2012, we had an accumulated deficit of approximately \$468.0 million and we expect to incur losses for the foreseeable future.
+We generated net income of approximately \$47.6 million in the three months ended September 30, 2012, and incurred a net loss of approximately \$28.8 million in the nine months ended September 30, 2012.
+We incurred net losses of approximately \$20.6 million and \$57.9 million in the three and nine months ended September 30, 2011, respectively.
+As of September 30, 2012, we had an accumulated deficit of approximately \$461.2 million, and we expect to incur losses for the foreseeable future.

 In February 2012, we sold 6,037,500 shares of our Class A common stock through a firm commitment, underwritten public offering at a price to the public of \$15.09 per share.
 As a result of the offering, we received aggregate net proceeds, after underwriting discounts and commissions and other offering expenses, of approximately \$85.2 million.
-We intend to use these proceeds for general corporate purposes, including to further strengthen our balance sheet in advance of the potential market launch of linaclotide (if approved).